AdBoc/spacexGraph/README.md

 Language: Typescript(React)

-Libraries: Apollo, D3
+Chart library: D3

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to see the result.